MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/app-only-auth-powershell-v2.md

 ## Roadmap

 App-only authentication is currently supported for the legacy remote PowerShell cmdlets that you access by using the **Connect-ExchangeOnline** cmdlet in the EXO V2 module.
-It doesn't work with the 9 new EXO V2 cmdlets in the module (for example, Get-EXOMailbox), nor does it work with Exchange Online Protection cmdlets that you access by using the **ConnectIPPSSession** cmdlet.
+It doesn't work with the 9 new EXO V2 cmdlets in the module (for example, Get-EXOMailbox), nor does it work with Office 365 Security & Compliance Center PowerShell cmdlets that you access by using the **ConnectIPPSSession** cmdlet.

 The following list describes other items that we're working on: